-- 4. Preview the graph by first choosing whether to add labels and then deciding how many iterations of the plotting algorithm to run before plotting the visualization.
-Finally, click the "Preview" button.
+- Preview the graph by first choosing whether to add labels and then deciding how many iterations of the plotting algorithm to run before plotting the visualization.
+Finally, click the "Show" button.
 Note that more iterations will take longer to process but will result in a more stable/consistent preview.
-The preview window can also be used to save the previewed graph (see the figure on the right). - 5.
-Choose a file path for the selected output data.
-All data will be saved with a DOT format .gv file extension. - 6.
-Click the "Choose Save Location" button to save the visualization data.
+The preview window can also be used to save the previewed graph (see the figure on the right). - Click "Save" to save the visualization data.
+All data will be saved with a DOT format .gv file extension.
 The saved data can be loaded into a visualization tool such as Gephi to produce a production ready graph.